kcmbonu15/data-science/README.md

     variables measured by one of the authors (Salvioni) using  Nikon measure-scope (accuracy 1/1000 mm) and dial calipers (accuracy 1/100 mm).
 The sample consists of 288 specimens collected mostly in Central Europe (Alps and Jura mountains) and in Toscana.One peculiar aspect of this data set is that the chromosomes of 89 specimens were analyzed to     identify the specimens Only the morphometric characteristics are avaliable for the remaining 199 specimens.."

+> - Develop a model from the 89 specimens that you can use to predict the group memebership
+    of the remaining 199 specimens